Tips for Having a Successful Summer BreakHannah Hippe

 Ideas for Summer Fun

-- “Visit” the zoo – many zoos provide virtual tours and online experiences if you don’t have the opportunity to go in person, including the San Diego Zoo, Atlanta Zoo, Cincinnati Zoo, and more!
+- Visit the zoo or aquarium – try to get out this summer and visit a local zoo or aquarium.
+In addition, many zoos provide virtual tours and online experiences if you don’t have the opportunity to go in person, including the San Diego Zoo, Atlanta Zoo, Cincinnati Zoo, and more!
 Many aquariums also offer virtual tours.

 - Have a neighborhood scavenger hunt.